-The 2014/15 Annual Governance Statement action raised three areas that represented significant governance issues.
+The AGS for the previous year raised four areas that represented significant governance issues:

 - IT Disaster Recovery and Business Continuity

 - Freedom of Information

-- No recourse to Public Funds
+- No Recourse to Public Funds

+- Council's Financial Standing / Health

-Whilst it is clear that there has been marked progress made in respect of all three areas it is felt necessary to retain the items on the 2015/16 action plan until further improvements and agreed tasks have been completed.
+The Freedom of Information issue is removed given the progress achieved, but whilst it is clear that there has been marked progress made in respect of the IT Disaster Recovery and Business Continuity and No Recourse to Public Funds areas, it is felt necessary to retain the items on the action plan until further improvements and agreed tasks have been completed.
 These are detailed in the table below.